 (5) there is considerable uncertainty about the impact of legalizing marijuana in California on public budgets and consumption, with even minor changes in assumptions leading to major differences in outcomes.

 In other words, it’s really hard to tell what the consequences of legalizing marijuana will be!
-Uggen urges caution.Lisa Wade is a professor at Occidental College.
+Uggen urges caution.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.